 If you have received a common immunization, you may donate.
 Receiving an investigational vaccine in the past year, however, must be evaluated.
 Some immunizations (such as smallpox) will require assessment if you are selected as a potential donor.

-If you have serious or chronic kidney problems, such as polycystic kidney diseases or glomerulonephritis, you will not be able to donate.
+If you have serious kidney problems such as polycystic kidney disease and are over 40 years old, or chronic glomerulonephritis (any age), you will not be able to donate.
 If you have had a kidney removed due to disease, you may not be able to donate.
 However, if you donated a kidney to another person and are now fully recovered from that surgery, you may donate.
 You are able to donate if you have a history of kidney stones.

 If you have a serious liver disease such as hepatitis B, hepatitis C, or Wilson's Disease, you are not able to donate.